vipulnaik/daily-updates/notes/personal-projects-hours.md

 around meeting hours targets as well as my disappointment at failing to meet them.

+On October 12, 2024, I added 7-week and 9-week average cases of 4.75
+and 5 hours respectively, giving myself more flexibility in how I distribute personal projects time across weeks.

 ### June 2024 and early July 2024: formal recognition of exceptional conditions

 From late May 2024 to mid-June 2024, I had a number of exceptional